Cheat Meals: A Fitness Friend Or Foe?

 What is a cheat meal?

-A cheat meal is a single meal — either planned or spontaneous — that provides a temporary break from a tight dietary regimen.
-The concept of cheat meals is based on the idea that you can “cheat” for one meal on any given day in the week as long as you stick to your diet plan for the remaining six days.
+A cheat meal is a single meal — either planned or spontaneous — that provides a temporary break from a dietary regimen.
+The concept of cheat meals is based on the idea that you can “cheat” for one meal on any given day in the week, given that you stick to your diet plan for the remaining six days.

 By definition, a cheat meal allows dieters to indulge in their favorite, not-so-healthy foods, which are not part of their diet plan.
 Therefore, the day you indulge in a cheat meal can be loosely defined as a day on which you do not count calories and consume high-calorie, high-fat foods, like burgers, pizzas, biryani, and sweets.

-Depending upon your cheat food of choice and how much of it you consume, a cheat meal can add anywhere between 500 to 1,500 calories to your total energy intake.
+Depending upon your cheat food of choice and how much of it you consume, a cheat meal can add anywhere between 500 to 1,500 calories to your calorie intake.
 So, if you cheat more than once on your diet plan, it can significantly offset your weekly calorie goals.

 Does one cheat meal per week make you stay faithful to your diet in the long term?

-According to a 2018 study published in a Nature journal, people who take a scheduled temporary break from their low-calorie diet plan may lose more weight and body fat than those who continued the calorie-restricted diet regime without taking a break.
+According to a 2018 study published in a Nature journal, people who take a scheduled temporary break from their low-calorie diet plan may lose more weight and body fat than those on a calorie-restricted diet regime who did not take a break.
 The research also indicated that “cheat day” dieters may also be able to stay more faithful to their diet regimen over a longer period.

 But, how does a cheat meal help you lose weight and stick to your diet?
 Three theories may help answer this question.